sergiokopplin/indigo/_posts/2021-11-25-the-evolution-of-models.md

 Framed in the proper historical context, the ongoing convergence of computational and life sciences is a reprise of biology's foundational epistemic tools, rather than the fall-from-grace too often proclaimed within our discipline.

 # Molecular biology was born from first-principles analytical models

+> Do your own homework.
+To truly use first principles, don't rely on experts or previous work.
+Approach new problems with the mindset of a novice -- Richard Feynman

 When Linus Pauling began working to resolve the structure of the alpha-helix, he built physical models of the proposed atomic configurations.
 Most young biology students have seen photos of Pauling beside his models, but their significance is rarely conveyed properly.